mabiesen/replicating_pa_mail_in_ballot_returned_anomaly/README.md

 However, after some sleuthing, the URL to retrieve data has been discovered to exist at archive.org

-The following link is the parent page which exposes this data:
+The following link is the parent page which exposes this data, compliments of archive.org:

 https://web.archive.org/web/20201109204937/https://data.pa.gov/Government-Efficiency-Citizen-Engagement/2020-General-Election-Mail-Ballot-Requests-Departm/mcba-yywm

-The following link is the actual link where you can retrieve my data for replication:
+The following link is the actual link where you can retrieve my data for replication, compliments of archive.org:

 https://web.archive.org/web/20201115001813mp_/https://data.pa.gov/api/views/mcba-yywm/rows.csv?accessType=DOWNLOAD